-We can start with 3D models that you have created yourself, or we can provide our 3D modeling services to develop accurate, highly detailed assembly models.
-The benefits of using assembly models will be discussed in just a little bit, but it would help to understand these models better if we first talk a bit about 3D models in general.
+We can start with the 3D models you have created yourself, or we can provide our 3D modeling design services to develop accurate, highly detailed assembly models.
+The benefits of using assembly models will be discussed in just a bit, but it would help to understand these models better if we first discuss 3D models in general.

-Surface modeling (sometimes referred to as facet modeling) is the process of generating an image that depicts the outside surface of a solid object.
-While an object has internal parts, its surface model contains limited information, and even then, information only about the exterior shape.
+Surface modeling (sometimes referred to as facet modeling) generates an image depicting a solid object's outside surface.
+While an object may have internal parts, its surface model contains limited information, and even then, information only about the exterior shape.
 There are two crucial distinctions between a surface model and a solid model (solid modeling will be discussed in just a moment):

-The first distinction is that a surface model is only an approximation of the shape of the exterior of the object.
+The first distinction is that a surface model only approximates the shape of the object's exterior.
 This has advantages and disadvantages.
-One of the benefits is that the image can be initially constructed, and eventually displayed, much more quickly than a solid model using far less of the computer’s processing power.
-One of the disadvantages is that the dimensions of the engine are stored in memory only as an approximation to the true measurements.
-This can have serious repercussions when it comes to the joining of the engine components, as the tolerances of those measurements are often critical to the performance and safety of that engine.
+One of the advantages is that the image can be initially constructed and eventually displayed much more quickly than a solid model using far less of a computer’s processing power.
+One of the disadvantages is that the dimensions of the object being modeled are stored in memory only as an approximation to the true measurements.
+This can have serious repercussions when it comes to joining the internal components since the tolerances of those measurements are often critical to the performance and safety of the product.

-Nowadays, thanks to improvements in computer processing power and the increasing sophistication of CAD (Computer-Aided Design) software, the surface of the model can be approximated to a much finer level of detail.
-In fact, surface modeling software can create tens or even hundreds of thousands of these tiny triangles to approximate the shape of the exterior of the model.
-And while the level of detail can be so fine that curved surfaces can visually appear to be smoothly curved to the naked eye, it is important to remember that each triangle is actually flat.
-Regardless of how the surface model appears to a viewer, the surface itself is just a mathematical approximation of its true shape.
+Thanks to improvements in computer processing power and the increasing sophistication of Computer-Aided Design (CAD) software, the model's surface can approximate a much finer level of detail.
+Surface modeling software accomplishes this by creating tens or even hundreds of thousands of tiny polygons to approximate the shape of the model's exterior.
+And while the level of detail can be so fine that curved surfaces can visually appear smoothly curved to the naked eye, it is essential to remember that each of these polygons is flat.
+Regardless of how smooth the surface model appears to a viewer, the surface itself is just a mathematical approximation of its actual shape.

-The second distinction, as mentioned above, is that a surface model contains no information about the interior of the object.
-In fact, no information at all is stored about whether any individual point is on the interior, on the surface, or outside of the model in the image.
+The second distinction, as mentioned above, is that a surface model contains no information about the object's interior.
+No information is stored about whether any individual point is in the interior, on the surface, or outside of the model in the image.
 With the right software, you can rotate the object to look at it from any angle, and some programs even contain an “x-ray” viewing feature that treats each of those surface polygons like a piece of glass, allowing you to look inside the model.
-But there would be nothing to look at.
+(But, since a surface model contains no information about its interior, there would be nothing to look at.)

-Solid modeling (sometimes referred to as b-rep modeling, short for boundary representation), as you’ve probably guessed by now, is the process of sculpting a 3D computer image of the entire object.
+Solid modeling (sometimes referred to as b-rep modeling, short for boundary representation) is sculpting a 3D computer image of the entire object.
 Both the surface and the interior are depicted.
 To describe solid modeling more thoroughly, let’s revisit the two distinctions outlined above:

-Whereas a surface model is only an approximation of the shape of the object, a solid model is described by the CAD software exactly.
+A surface model is only an approximation of the object's shape, but a solid model is described by the CAD software exactly.
 The object is precisely modeled mathematically in exacting detail.
 As a result, solid modeling is much more computationally intensive and requires more computer memory than surface modeling.
-But, this means that the position of every point in a solid model is known exactly, which allows us to view anything that exists either inside or outside of the model.
-Let’s consider a couple of possibilities.

-It’s worth noting that it is possible for a surface model and a solid model to look exactly the same.
-Don’t be fooled by the fact that the first engine above (the surface model) appears as a wireframe while the second engine (the solid model) appears to have a solid-looking surface.
-In fact, the image of the second engine has been especially 3D rendered to give it that solid appearance.
-A surface model can also be rendered to make it appear more solid, more realistic.
-But even though it would look solid, it would still be a surface model; it wouldn’t be as accurate as a solid model, and it wouldn’t contain the same amount of detailed information.
+It’s worth noting that surface and solid models can look the same.
+A surface model can be rendered to make it appear more solid and realistic.
+But even though it would look solid, it would still be just a surface model; it wouldn’t be as accurate as a solid model and wouldn’t contain the same amount of detailed information.

-Assembly modeling is the process of creating, typically through the use of CAD software, a 3D solid model of a product that includes all of its parts.
-Often, these components move (slide or rotate) in relation to each other, and a part may itself be composed of other components.
+Assembly modeling is creating, typically through CAD software, a 3D solid model of a product that includes all of its parts.
+Often, these components move (slide or rotate) in relation to each other, and a part may be composed of other components.

 The idea of drawings and models that display component information has been around for a long time.
-Precursors of assembly drawings are illustrations known as exploded views or exploded drawings – images that show the components of an assembly in a slightly separated fashion but drawn in such a way that they clearly show the relationship of the parts to each other, and to the assembly as a whole.
+Precursors of assembly drawings are illustrations known as exploded views or exploded drawings—images that show the components of an assembly in a slightly separated fashion but drawn in such a way that they clearly show the relationship of the parts to each other and the assembly as a whole.

 That’s one of the reasons designers often prefer to use assembly modeling instead.
 Digital assembly drawings can be manipulated to better display the relationship of the individual components to each other.

-It is generally recognized that there are two types of assembly modeling processes – top-down design and bottom-up design.
-There are hybrids of these two, but most businesses will choose one or the other of these processes, depending on the individual project.
+Generally, two assembly modeling processes are recognized—top-down design and bottom-up design.
+There are hybrids of these two, but most businesses choose one or the other of these processes, depending on the individual project.

-In top-down designs, the big-picture view of the overall product is the starting point.
-Once the overarching design of the project is firmly established, the assembly model can lay out the specifications of the individual components that need to be produced.
-Top-down design is particularly useful when the desired attributes of the finished product are known in advance.
-Individual, customized components, like chains and brackets, can then be designed to ensure the final assembled product will perform in the manner expected.
+In top-down designs, the starting point is the big-picture view of the overall product.
+Once the overarching design of the project is firmly established, the assembly model can lay out the specifications of the components that need to be produced.
+Top-down design is beneficial when the desired attributes of the finished product are known in advance.
+Individual, customized components, like chains and brackets, can then be designed to ensure the final assembled product will perform as expected.

 In bottom-up designs, it is the components that are designed first.
-They are created to perform desired functions within certain parameters and are designed to work with each other.
-After the components have been brought together in the assembly model, problems can then be identified and corrected.
-Bottom-up design is especially efficient if the assembly will contain off-the-shelf components, like Original Equipment Manufacturer (OEM) or aftermarket parts such as pulleys and belts.
-The assembly model itself can be designed and modified to accommodate the dimensions of these existing components.
+They are created to perform desired functions within specific parameters and are designed to work with each other.
+After the components have been brought together in the assembly model, problems can be identified and corrected.
+Bottom-up design is efficient if the assembly will contain off-the-shelf components, like original equipment manufacturer (OEM), or aftermarket parts, such as pulleys and belts.
+The assembly model can be designed and modified to accommodate the dimensions of these existing components.

-Whatever your design methodology, the need for accurate solid assembly models, drawn and updated efficiently and in a timely manner, is critical.
-You can count on finding a professional within Cad Crowd’s extensive network who is willing to work with your company’s internal processes to provide you with exactly what you need, when you need it.
+Whatever your design methodology, the need for accurate solid assembly models, drawn and updated efficiently and promptly, is critical.
+You can count on finding a professional within Cad Crowd’s extensive network willing to work with your company’s internal processes to provide precisely what you need when you need it.